 - Have you traveled to or from an affected geographic area with community transmission in the last 14 days and have a fever or symptoms of lower respiratory illness?

 If the answer is yes to any of those questions, that person will be tested.
 Additionally, a person can be tested at the discretion of their local health care provider if they do not meet the above criteria.

 The Florida Department of Health has three labs open in Jacksonville, Miami and Tampa that will continue to operate to provide results as quickly as possible.

-There is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to the virus (and avoid exposing other people).
 Here’s how: